 With John Mathews

-– With water temperatures falling, fiddler crabs have begun going into hibernation.
-The tailing red/wading season for 2022 has drawn to a close.
-John is planning for next year, so sign up now for the 2023 season and secure your place in this very popular program!
+– With water temperatures rising and fiddler crabs becoming more active.
+The tailing red/wading season for 2023 has begun.
+John is now scheduling clinics for the 2023 season, so sign up now and secure your place in this very popular program!
 The registration form can be completed at the bottom of this page.

 Along the Atlantic coast of the United States, there are salt marshes and tidal creeks from Maine to Florida.
 South Carolina has approximately 400,000 acres of salt marsh, 200,000 acres of that total are in Beaufort County.
 The marshes of Beaufort County and elsewhere in the Lowcountry are unique from most others in that the tidal range averages between 7 and 9 feet.
 Wading most of the marshes of the Lowcountry can leave you stuck knee deep in “pluff mud” and can only be accessed by shallow draft boats.
 But some are “hard bottom” flats that can be accessed on foot and safely waded.
 Knowing the difference can lead to a rewarding and enjoyable time sight fishing red fish.
 Not knowing the difference can lead to needing a rescue crew to get you out.

 Marsh Sense is a clinic being offered by long time Sea Island Fly Fishers (SIFF) member, John Mathews.
 John has made close to 500 wading trips into our local marshes and is well positioned to educate club members in the basics of successfully wading and fishing in the tidal marsh environment and, above all, doing it safely.

 Each clinic is limited to four (4) participants and a minimum $50 donation to the club is requested at the time you are scheduled for a clinic.
 The clinics are open only to SIFF members in good standing.
 When determined, the dates, times, and locations of the clinics will be announced to registered participants by e-mail.
 If there are over 30 participants registered, a waiting list will be established.
 A registration form is located at the bottom of this page.

 Requirements to participate: